 You’ve worked so hard the entire year.
-If you still don’t know how to spend 13th month pay wisely, you can probably start spending on self-care.
+If you still don’t know how to spend your 13th-month pay wisely, you can probably start with self-care.
 You deserve it!

-You don’t really need to pay in cash because you can take advantage of credit card promos offering huge discounts and perks.
-For instance, you can book a staycation or a spa session with your credit card.
-Use your 13th month pay to settle your credit card bill after availing of the promo.
+Take advantage of credit card promos offering huge discounts and perks.
+For instance, you can book a discounted staycation or a spa session with your credit card.
+Use your 13th-month pay to settle your credit card bill after availing of the promo.

 ✅ Share Your Blessings